Skip to main content

 • let you know within 20 working days why we think it may take longer to investigate;

-• tell you how long we expect it to take;
+• tell you how long we expect it to take and set out a request for an extension if required under mutual agreement;

 • let you know where we have reached with the investigation, and;